emisasal/rest-api-crud/README.md

 ![databaseSchema](images/bookStore_schema.png)

-I created a new ERD using `draw.io` with some changes in relations and data types taking advantage of some unique postgres features and good practices.
+A new ERD using `draw.io` with some changes in relations and data types was created taking advantage of some unique postgres features and good practices.

 ![newDatabaseSchema](images/rest-api-crud.drawio.png)

 For example, all the string values are `TEXT` fiels (postgres recommends against char or varchar with param because it uses more db space), for money values I'm using the `MONEY` field and for dates `TMESTAMPTZ`.

 To delete an item with reations (e.g., Books can have many Reviews) the relation params for the model needs to include `onDelete: Cascade`.
 Following the Books example, if a book is deleted all the related reviews will also be deleted.

 ## Database creation